 - Metalocalypse: The band's therapist tries to attack them but falls out a window.
 He survives the multi-story fall, but then gets his arms ripped off by wolves who live in the compound (though he survives that and gets a new pair of mechanical arms).

-- My Little Pony: Friendship Is Magic has Timberwolves, canid cryptids that are [[literally made of timber]].
+- My Little Pony: Friendship Is Magic has Timberwolves, canid monsters that are literally made of timber.
 They're large and intimidating, but surprisingly frail, dropping apart after a single good blow.
-However, they can re-form after being dismantled by a hevy blow, and combine into a single enormous wolf.
+However, they can re-form after being dismantled by a heavy blow, and combine into a single enormous wolf.

 - Disney's own Big Bad Wolf.

 - The wolf that threatens the flock in Lambert the Sheepish Lion frightens the lion protagonist as badly as his sheep buddies.
 That is until Lambert's adoptive mother becomes the target.
 Big mistake on the part of the wolf.